K0lb3/astc-encoder-py/README.md

 # decompress the data into the image
 # the result has always 4 channels
-# DON'T RE-USE THE IMAGE OBJECT FROM COMPRESSION, IT MIGHT SEGFAULT
 context.decompress(comp, image_dec, swizzle)

 # load the decompressed image into PIL